neilagabriel/vim-geeknote/README.md

 saved (e.g. `:w`).
 Once saved, the note will be created and the navigation window will update.

+Use `:GeeknoteSaveAsNote` to create a new note using the content of the current buffer.
+The first line in the buffer will be used as the note's title.
+The remainder of the buffer will be saved as note content.
+Note this this command will create and switch to a new buffer.

 Use `:GeeknoteSync` to update the navigation with the latest data on the Evernote server.
 Warning, any notes that are opened when this command is issued will not be updated.
 Support for this will be added in future releases.